Statistical Specifications

 Including the main effect ensures that the interaction term purely captures the modification of the treatment effect, rather than a mix of the main prognostic effect and the interaction, leading to a more stable and interpretable model.

-The bonsaiforest2 package enforces this principle automatically.
-The prepare_formula_model function checks if a main effect is specified as prognostic for every variable included in a predictive term.
-If it is not, the function automatically adds the main effect to the list of unshrunk prognostic terms to ensure the model hierarchy is respected.
+The bonsaiforest2 package checks adherence to this principle during model specification.
+The prepare_formula_model function examines whether a main effect is specified as prognostic for every variable included in a predictive term.
+If it is not, the function issues a warning recommending that the user include the corresponding main effect to ensure proper model hierarchy.
+However, the package does not enforce this automatically, allowing users the flexibility to override this recommendation if justified by domain knowledge or specific modeling goals.

 3.4 The Global Model